 With information on the chemical activity and concentrations of the chemical species, the solubility product for select minerals can be calculated to see whether the fluid is supersaturated with respect to these minerals and can thus be expected to form scale.
-These calculations all assume equilibrium to be reached, and although it happens quite rapidly for many minerals there are minerals, however, that take time to equilibrate.
+These calculations all assume equilibrium to be reached, and although it happens quite rapidly for many minerals there are minerals, however, that take time to equilibrate, e.g. silica.
 The slow rates can sometimes be taken advantage of by making the fluid travel very rapidly through the equipment.
 Knowledge of the rate of the precipitation reaction is thus of importance in the design of the fluid handling system.
-Changing the pH of the fluid by acid or caustic addition is used for example to affect the precipitation rate of silica.
-When you add acid the precipitation is slowed down so that a highly supersaturated solution can be handled.
-Conversely if you want to separate the silica out from a highly supersaturated solution that has been acidified you may add caustic, which will then cause rapid precipitation.
+Changing the pH of the water by adding acid or caustic is used for example to affect the precipitation rate of silica.
+When you add acid, to bring it to ~pH 5, the precipitation is slowed down so much that a highly supersaturated solution can reinjected without causing scaling problems.
+This "tick" is for example employed where a bottoming cycle reduced the temperature far below the saturation temperature.
+Conversely if you want to separate the silica out from a highly supersaturated solution that has been acidified you may add caustic, which will in turn cause rapid precipitation.
+That process was used in a salt factory in Iceland.